HomeMy WebLinkAbout1935-05-28 493

 ping out the tracks, doing considerable damage to the street,

-but that this could not be helped..
+but that this could not be helped.
 He stated that the

 street would have to be resurfaced on one side after the

-water pipe itas been installed.
+1 water pipe Was been installed.

 The Board signed excise tax refunds in the amount of Excise Tax